Illogicalll/VALORANT-Store-Checker/README.md

 # Valorant-Store-Checker
-Tool to check store without having to launch the game
+Discord bot that allows you to check your in-game store without having to launch the game